Quick Start Guide

 MUD Actions

-You can interact with the world via a system we call MUD Actions (a nod to text-based Multi-User Dungeons).
+You can interact with the world via a system we call MUD actions (a nod to text-based Multi-User Dungeons).
 This allows you to look for descriptions or clues, inspect things you find, take or place an object, and even pry something open (if you have the right item equipped).

-MUD Actions share a global cooldown, so keep that in mind when attempting to use them back-to-back.
+MUD actions share a global cooldown, so keep that in mind when attempting to use them back-to-back.
 Some actions may require you to be in possession of a specific item or items, but the content should make that clear.

-Note: Some actions may consume items from your inventory and/or add new items when successful.
+Some actions may consume items from your inventory and/or add new items when successful.

 Here’s a list of the all verbs for you to try (which can be found again in game via the /help command):